sybrew/the-seo-framework/readme.txt

 		* This was graciously handled before, since PHP never forwarded data of unsupported taxonomies.
 		* This also saves a HTTP request per unsupported taxonomy, where we would otherwise get its listed terms.

-**Leave a review!**
+**Give back to us**

 We hope you'll love this update as much as we do.
-Please consider sharing it with the world, by giving us [an awesome review](https://wordpress.org/support/plugin/autodescription/reviews/#new-topic-0)!
-We read every one of them.
+Please consider supporting us, by giving us [an awesome review](https://wordpress.org/support/plugin/autodescription/reviews/#new-topic-0), TODO (get a license, write about TSF elsewhere, yadayada).
 Thank you!

 **Detailed log**